- Campus Life

-In addition to this Harassment Policy and Procedures, Duke University and Duke University Health System also provide educational programs to raise the level of understanding about the nature of harassment and ways to prevent its occurrence.
-These programs may be found on the website of the Office for Institutional Equity: www.duke.edu/web/equity.
+In addition to this Harassment Policy, Duke University and Duke University Health System also provide educational programs to raise the level of understanding about the nature of harassment and ways to prevent its occurrence.
+These programs may be found on the website of the Office for Institutional Equity (OIE): www.duke.edu/web/equity.

 Harassment may take two forms: